KeyboardKit/KeyboardKit/README.md

 This repository contains a `Demo` folder with two demo apps that lets you try out KeyboardKit and KeyboardKit Pro:

-* The standard demo has a system keyboard that mimics an English keyboard and a unicode-based keyboard.
+* `Demo` has a system keyboard that mimics an English keyboard, as well as a unicode-based keyboard.
-* The pro demo has a system keyboard with support for all keyboard locales and an `RTL` variant as well.
+* `Demo - Pro` shows you how to use KeyboardKit Pro and has one keyboard for LTR locales, and one for RTL locales.

-To run the demo apps, open and run the projects, then enable the keyboards under system settings.
-Full access is required forfeatures like audio and haptic feedback.
+To run the demo apps, open and run the projects, then enable the keyboards you want to try under System Settings.

+Note that you need to enable full access to try some features, like audio and haptic feedback.